cloudbees-core-cd-workshop/workshop-exercises/exercises/parallel-sequential-cb-core.md

 The ability to define stages to run in parallel is an important feature of Jenkins Pipeline jobs.
 The Declarative Pipeline syntax has extended support for [parallel stages](https://jenkins.io/doc/book/pipeline/syntax/#parallel), [sequential stages](https://jenkins.io/doc/book/pipeline/syntax/#sequential-stages) and nested stages - and all of these features are nicely visualized in the Blue Ocean UI.
 In this set of exercises, we will use sequential `stages` and Pipeline parallelization to speed up the execution of the tests we will add for our **helloworld-nodejs** app.

-We will also take a look at a more advanced usage of the Kubernetes plugin by defing `agents` right in our Pipeline.
+We will also take a look at a more advanced usage of the Kubernetes plugin by defing `agents` right in our Pipeline and explore the use of [Pipeline Shared Libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/) [**resources**](https://jenkins.io/doc/book/pipeline/shared-libraries/#loading-resources) to make our `Jenkinsfile` more readable.

 >**Starting Here or Catching Up?**
 >